zidarsk8/ggrc-core/README.md

 ### Details About VM File Structure

-`vagrant provision` installs several Debian packages globally within the VM.
+`docker-compose build` installs several Debian packages globally within the VM.
 All other project data is contained within two directories, specified by environment variables (and defined in `/home/vagrant/.bashrc`).